 The L.A.
-Whiskey Society was established in 2006 by ten Los Angeles friends who found they all shared an intense interest in whiskey.
-Since then, the Society has expanded its membership and become known to whiskey enthusiasts worldwide, though it remains a private club.
+Whiskey Society was established in 2006 by ten Los Angeles friends brought together by an intense interest in whiskey.
+Since then, the Society has expanded and become known worldwide, though it remains a private club.
 Our members include top whiskey experts, popular bloggers, industry professionals, and "regular" people with a passion for rare spirits.

 Our concern is in keeping whiskey fun, fair, and honest.
 To that end, we guard our independence and integrity.
 No advertising is accepted for this site.

 The Los Angeles Whiskey Society is proud to be at the forefront of US whiskey expertise.
-We excel at the identification, authentication, and valuation of rare whiskey.
+We specialize the identification and authentication of rare whiskey.
 We have been consulted by the spirits specialists at all of the major US auction houses, as well as by countless private individuals and estates.
-We've appraised collections from San Francisco to Singapore, worth hundreds to millions.
+We've inspected and appraised collections from San Francisco to Singapore, worth hundreds to millions.
 We've even helped train the specialists at some of the major auctioneers in how to estimate bottle values in their auctions, identify fakes, date labels, and so forth.